Nailim/plan9-rchistory/README.md

 `window srw`

 By default, interactive mode searches through history from the current window (local history).
-Configuring interactive mode to include searching trough history saved from all terminal windows (global history) use "-g" flag in start up script.
-To search only trough global history, use "-G" flag.
+Configuring interactive mode to include searching through history saved from all terminal windows (global history) use "-g" flag in start up script.
+To search only through global history, use "-G" flag.
 To enable handling of keyboard quirks (currently for drawter compiled for linux on wayland), use "-q" flag.

 ## usage